Opalinium/nocturna-docs/terms.md

 - Attempt to bypass rate limits or other protective measures
 - Share premium features with non-subscribers (account sharing)
 - Use premium features in violation of Patreon's Terms of Service
-- Use mass nickname operations for harassment, impersonation, or malicious purposes
+- Use automatic nickname patterns for harassment, impersonation, or malicious purposes
 - Activate premium in more servers than allowed by your tier
 - Circumvent guild limit enforcement mechanisms